seanbreckenridge/exobrain/programming/languages/golang/general/README.md

 `syscall.Exec` is analogous to the `exec`, replaces current PID/memory etc.

-Theres almost no reason to use arrays over slices.
+There's almost no reason to use arrays over slices.
 Slices are very low cost and they let you have more flexible types, and switch on types at runtime using interfaces.